srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

     Notice that the `security` and `transport` objects, along with the DPS ID scope and DPS global device endpoint, are passed to `ProvisioningDeviceClient.Create` method.
 The ProvisioningDeviceClient object, `provClient`, will be used to register the device with the Device Provisioning Service.

     Notice that `ProvisioningDeviceLogic` is instantiated by passing it the `provClient` and `security` objects.
-The `ProvisioningDeviceLogic` class is used to define the logic for the device (simualted device).
+The `ProvisioningDeviceLogic` class is used to define the logic for the device (simulated device).
 It contains the code for simulating a running device by reading from the simulated device sensors and sending device-to-cloud messages to Azure IoT Hub.
 It will also be modified later to include code that updates the device according to changes to device twin desired properties that are sent to the device from the cloud.

 1. Scroll down to the `ProvisioningDeviceLogic` class, and then locate the `RunAsync` method.